d2l-ai/d2l-en/chapter_introduction/index.md

 It might go without saying that you cannot do data science without data.
-We could lose hundreds of pages pondering what precisely constitutes data, but for now we will err on the practical side and focus on the key properties to be concerned with.
+We could lose hundreds of pages pondering what precisely constitutes data, but for now, we will err on the practical side and focus on the key properties to be concerned with.
-Generally we are concerned with a collection of *examples* (also called *data points*, *samples*, or *instances*).
+Generally, we are concerned with a collection of *examples* (also called *data points*, *samples*, or *instances*).
 In order to work with data usefully, we typically need to come up with a suitable numerical representation.